 A quick trailer for the surf flick I've been working on for a bit now to give a little insight into the project so far.

 Almost Cut My Hair is a zero budget surf film containing approximately 96% pure surfing coupled with a sound track worth listening to...the only catch being everyone involved is riding a surfboard that I built.
 If you can get past that last bit, I think you'll get a pretty killer show.

 Over the past few years of meeting and working with countless creative individuals, I've made them boards and they've in turn shared their talents with me; I've piled it all together in what is my ultimate surf movie.
 ACMH is essentially the past few years of my work, set to some serious jams.

 It makes me very happy and I hope it does you the same to you in the Spring of this year.

 Travers Adler, Trevor Gordon, Landon Smith, Will Adler, Morgan Maassen, Troy Mothershead, Ryan Lovelace, Johnny McCann, Michael Kew, Phil Browne, Joseph Horswell, Washmen and the Fisher, Simon Murdoch, Crosby Stills Nash & Young, Connor Lyon and piles more..."

-It's about shapers who craft these boards and those of us who enjoy the ride.
-Each year we see many new ideas expanding on the the original designs and that's what is great about where surfing is at today.
+It was about the shapers who craft these boards and those of us who enjoy the ride.
+Each year we saw many new ideas expanding on the the original designs and that's what is great about where surfing is at today.